Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Here’s an awesome quiz about blue gold.
 Take it after you’ve read my guide below.

-Is Blue Gold Real?
-What is it?
-Blue Gold?
+What Is Blue Gold?
+Is it Real?
 What is it Made of?

-Blue gold is an alloy of yellow gold and indium or gallium.
-The latter two metals give this alloy a distinct shade of blue.
+Yes, blue gold is real and it’s an alloy of yellow gold and indium or gallium.
+The latter two metals give this gold alloy a distinct shade of blue.

 Is Blue Gold Magnetic?